Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 ### 6. Tests, Allies, Enemies
 Episodes: 10, 11, 12, 13, 14, 15, 16, 17

+Cybervators in cyberspace has begun to mimic Max and are now teaming up like Max has teamed up with Aarock.
+They however are not just forming teams of two but rather teams of 3 and even more.
+This removes the initial advantage Max had over other cybervators.

 Minia is/was a free agent for the first few games of the season as no team would sign her for base salary because her asking price was to high.
 She is also well known to not contribute a fair(50%) share if any mined bitgems to her teams satellite.